-NOTE: A crankcase heater must be used when the refrigerant line length exceeds 80 feet.
+A crankcase heater must be used when the refrigerant line length exceeds 80 feet.

-If outdoor unit is more than 10 feet higher than the indoor coil, refer to the Extended Length Refrigeration Piping Manual for instructions.
+If outdoor unit is more than 10 feet higher than the indoor coil, refer to the Long Line Applications Guideline manual for instructions.

-NOTE: When the outdoor unit is higher than the indoor coil, the vertical separation must not exceed 100 feet.
+When the outdoor unit is higher than the indoor coil, the vertical separation must not exceed 100 feet.

-NOTE: When the outdoor unit is lower than the indoor coil, the vertical separation must not exceed 50 feet.
+When the outdoor unit is lower than the indoor coil, the vertical separation must not exceed 50 feet.